 CRAFT STORIES | AFRICA | MOROCCO | TEXTILES

 Moroccan textiles, with their intricate patterns and vibrant colours, draw on a very long tradition in which Berber, Arab and Andalusian influences converge.
 Each region possesses an extremely sophisticated local heritage, handed down through generations and integrated into daily life, whose functions are not only practical but also symbolic, with meanings hidden in the patterns and colours.
-Yves Saint Laurent was one of the creatives who most captured the beauty and imagery of this immense tradition, with results that endure not only in his timeless collections, but also in the Jardin Majorelle Foundation, which currently encourages craftsmanship influenced by the designer's insights.
+Yves Saint Laurent was one of the creatives who most captured the beauty of this immense tradition, evident in his timeless collections, and the Jardin Majorelle Foundation, which encourages craftsmanship influenced by the designer's insights.

 Yves Saint Laurent in Morocco, photographed by Pierre Bergè, © Musée Yves Saint Lauren, Paris.

-When Yves Saint Laurent discovered Morocco, the potential of silk thread was obvious to him, silk belonging quintessentially to the concept of French elegance.
-Today, the reference point for the sfifa is the Timodontes association, which promotes the preservation of craft techniques and encourages the autonomy of women weavers.
-Stylist Stephan Janson, a member of Yves Saint Laurent's entourage from a very young age, collaborates with them (among others): 'Morocco has also influenced me a lot.
+Stylist Stephan Janson, a member of Yves Saint Laurent's entourage from a very young age, collaborates with them (among others): "Morocco has also influenced me a lot.
 My first collection was entirely inspired by the mendil, a rectangle of cloth that Moroccan women wrap around their bust and which has a powerful symbolic meaning, serving to indicate that 'they are dressed' and can therefore be seen in public.
-I really appreciate the Timodontes project, it is creating work around Marrakech by saving a wonderful technique that is in danger of extinction.
+I really appreciate the Timodontes project, it is creating work around Marrakech by saving a wonderful technique that is in danger of extinction."

 Yves Saint Laurent in Morocco, photographed by Pierre Bergè, © Musée Yves Saint Lauren, Paris.